Tomer-Barak/garden-humidity-monitor/README.md

 - ✅ Emoji support with organized picker (90+ garden-related emojis)
 - ✅ Hebrew/RTL text support with automatic detection
 - ✅ Cross-tab synchronization for real-time updates
-- ✅ Dual memory interface (dashboard card + dedicated book)
+- ✅ Image support for garden memories
+- ✅ Alert system for threshold-based notifications

 ### Future Enhancements
 - Implementation of authentication and authorization mechanisms
-- Alert system for threshold-based notifications
 - Support for additional sensor types (temperature, light intensity, pH)
 - Mobile application development for push notifications
 - Integration with automated irrigation control systems
 - Memory search and filtering capabilities
-- Photo attachments for garden memories
 - Seasonal memory organization and tagging

 ## License

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.

-## Technical Support

-- Flask Framework: Official documentation and community support
-- ESP32 Platform: Comprehensive documentation and developer resources

 ## Author